ellenpham/API-Webserver-LocalTourBooking/readme.md

 **Relationship with Review model**

-This relationship is one-to-many relationship. `user_id` in `Review` model is the foreign key, referencing the `id` of the `User` model and it is not nullable, because a review must belong to a user (this application assumes that only tourist can write reviews).
+This relationship is one-to-many relationship.
+One user can have many reviews but one review can only belong to one and only one user. `user_id` in `Review` model is the foreign key, referencing the `id` of the `User` model and it is not nullable, because a review must belong to a user (this application assumes that only tourist can write reviews).

 In `review.py`: